spritian/wazuh-telegram/README.md

         </integration>
       ...

 Note: Log level in my ossec.conf is 3 - I filtered out CIS/SCA and other items as defined in the script.
 Custom overrides (formatting) for specific Sharepoint and Office365 alerts are also coded in the script.
+Don't forget to update 'CHAT_ID' in the script with your Telegram userID.